 Yes.
 The Servicemembers Civil Relief Act allows a servicemember to delay the time required to respond to a legal complaint until 60 days after returning from active duty.
 This extra time can be vital to a servicemember who is deployed overseas or on an active duty assignment when a notice of default or sale is filed, giving the soldier crucial time to deal with the complaint.
 Also, Hawaii Statutes 657D-1 to 657D-63 allow members of the state military forces to postpone or suspend legal proceedings during a period of military service, including evictions and foreclosures.

 Hawaii laws granting civil relief for state military forces can be complex.
-The attorneys at the Law Office of Damon M. Senaha provide knowledgeable legal advice and skilled representation to military servicemembers in foreclosure defense, loss mitigation and related real estate matters.
+At the Law Office of Damon M. Senaha we provide knowledgeable legal advice and skilled representation to military servicemembers in foreclosure defense, loss mitigation and related real estate matters.